History of the Assyrians: Revitalization, expansion and dominance

 The reign of Ashurnasirpal's son Shalmaneser III (r.
 859–824 BC) also saw a considerable expansion of Assyrian territory.
 Lands conquered under Ashurnasirpal were consolidated and divided into further provinces and Shalmaneser's campaigns were also more wide-ranging than those of his predecessors.
-The most powerful and threatening enemy of Assyria at this point was Urartu in the north; following in the footsteps of the Assyrians, the Urartian administration, culture, writing system and religion closely followed those of Assyria.
+The most powerful and threatening enemy of Assyria at this point was the Hurro-Urartian speaking kingdom of Urartu in the north; following in the footsteps of the Assyrians, the Urartian administration, culture, writing system and religion closely followed those of Assyria.
 The Urartian kings were also autocrats very similar to the Assyrian kings.
 The imperialist expansionism of both states often led to military clashes, despite being separated by the Taurus Mountains.
 Shalmaneser for a time neutralized the Urartian threat after he in an ambitious campaign in 856 BC sacked the Urartian capital of Arzashkun and devastated the heartland of the kingdom.
-In 853 BC, Shalmaneser was forced to fight against a large coalition of western states assembled at Tell Qarqur in Syria, led by Hadadezer, the king of Aram-Damascus.
+In 853 BC, Shalmaneser was forced to fight against a large coalition of western states assembled at Tell Qarqur in Syria, led by the Aramean Hadadezer, the king of Aram-Damascus.
 Though Shalmaneser fought them at the Battle of Qarqar in the same year, the battle appears to have been indecisive.
 After Qarqar, Shalmaneser focused on the south.
-He allied with the Babylonian king Marduk-zakir-shumi I, aiding his southern neighbor in both defeating the usurper Marduk-bel-ushati and in fighting against the Chaldeans in the far south of Mesopotamia.
+He allied with the Babylonian king Marduk-zakir-shumi I, aiding his southern neighbor in both defeating the usurper Marduk-bel-ushati and in fighting against the migrating Chaldeans in the far south of Mesopotamia.
 After the death of Hadadezer in 841 BC, Shalmaneser managed to incorporate some further western territories.
-In the 830s, his armies reached into Cilicia in Anatolia and in 836, Shalmaneser reached Ḫubušna (near modern-day Ereğli), one of the westernmost places ever reached by Assyrian forces.
+In the 830s, his armies reached into Cilicia and Cappadocia in Anatolia and in 836, Shalmaneser reached Ḫubušna (near modern-day Ereğli), one of the westernmost places ever reached by Assyrian forces.
 Though successful, Shalmaneser's conquests had been very quick and had not been fully consolidated by the time of his death.